Research and Development Expenditure Credit: Government working group

 The government established a Working Group, to complement ongoing public consultation on the R&D Tax Relief initiative and to discuss options and proposals in more detail.
-Members of the Working Group include representatives from: HMRC and HM Treasury; industry; the financial services community including large accounting firms (PWC; Deloitte; KPMG; Ernst and Young) and independent consultants (Alma Consulting), (MMP Tax); and representatives from professional bodies.
+Members of the Working Group include representatives from: HMRC and HM Treasury; industry; the financial services community including large accounting firms (PWC; Deloitte; KPMG; Ernst and Young) and independent consultants (Alma Consulting), (MMP Tax), (Alexander Clifford); and representatives from professional bodies.